 Expend some energy with this fun relay race.
 Each guest is assigned a color.
 Rainbow ribbons or streamers are spread out on the other side of the room.
 Guest must quickly gather their ribbons while performing fun actions like twirling, jumping or dancing with the ribbons.
 It’s a race, so the first one finished wins.

 This game is a great way to exchange gifts or hand out door prizes.
 Each guest is given a gift wrapped in several layers of colorful paper.
 When music is played the gifts are passed around the circle.
 When the music stops, guests unwrap one layer of the gift they are holding.
 The music starts again and the gifts are passed and unwrapped until each guest has a fully unwrapped prize.

 Give each guest one of the printable bingo cards and colorful candies or cereal to use as markers.
-Guest can fill in the lines vertically, horizontally or for an extra challenge try to fill in the whole board.
+Guests can fill in the lines vertically, horizontally, or for an extra challenge to try to fill in the whole board.
 The first one to fill a line or board wins.

 Give your guests a tasty take-home with these cute printable treat bag labels.
 Simply fill snack bags with Skittles and attach the tags to the treat bags.
 Guests can take home their rainbow seeds to do more rainbow experiments or just to munch on until their tongues turn rainbow colors!